AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

 A common approach involves estimating soft occlusion masks that weight the pixel contributions from each frame~\cite{jiang2018super, yuan2019zoom, bao2019depth, bao2019memc, xue2019TOFlow}.
 SuperSloMo~\cite{jiang2018super} jointly predicts bidirectional flow and occlusion masks to exclude unreliable pixels during frame blending.
 SoftSplat~\cite{niklaus2020softmax} improves upon this by introducing a differentiable softmax visibility map that enables confidence-weighted forward warping.
 OCAI~\cite{jeong2024ocai} further incorporates forward-backward consistency checks~\cite{meister2018unflow} to identify unreliable flow regions and applies targeted masking and flow inpainting to recover missing structures.
 In addition to visibility maps, auxiliary cues such as context and depth also improve occlusion handling.
 CtxSyn~\cite{niklaus2018context} integrates warped context features alongside frames to guide synthesis with spatial awareness.
 DAIN~\cite{bao2019depth} estimates occlusion areas using depth information and leverages neighboring contextual cues to fill the missing regions.

 Overall, occlusion-aware VFI remains a critical challenge, particularly in dynamic scenes with depth discontinuities or disoccluded motion.
-As such, SOTA models increasingly combine multiple strategies, such as masking, depth priors, feature similarity, or forward-backward consistency~\cite{meister2018unflow ,jeong2024ocai} to recover plausible content in ambiguous regions and maintain temporal coherence in the output.
+As such, SOTA models increasingly combine multiple strategies, such as masking, depth priors, feature similarity, or forward-backward consistency~\cite{meister2018unflow, jeong2024ocai} to recover plausible content in ambiguous regions and maintain temporal coherence in the output.
+To complement the quantitative statistics, Fig.~\ref{fig:failure_cases} (top row) presents a failure-case comparison on Vimeo90K~\cite{xue2019TOFlow}, which contains significant occlusions~\cite{sim2021xvfi}.
+Here the flow-based GIMM-VFI produces noticeable ghosting artifacts around disocclusion boundaries (purple arrows), while the kernel-based FLAVR yields smoother although slightly blurred transitions inside the occluded region (yellow arrows).
+The DM-based FCVG is able to hallucinate a plausible object shape behind the occluder, improving perceptual completeness but deviating mildly from the GT geometry (green arrows).
+Together with the Adobe240fps example, which lies between extreme occlusion and large-motion regimes, these qualitative behaviors highlight that kernel-based sampling can be relatively more stable in heavily occluded or texture-poor regions, DM-based models favor perceptual plausibility even when exact geometry is ambiguous, and flow-based models remain sensitive to flow estimation errors near occlusion boundaries.